 Attention deficit hyperactivity disorder (ADHD) is an often misunderstood neurological disorder that affects the areas of the brain governing planning, focus, organization, memory, motivation, and more—a set of operations referred to as "executive functioning skills."
 Though ADHD is typically diagnosed during childhood, it does not affect children exclusively.
-Often, however, adults with ADHD have developed coping mechanisms to counterbalance their brain dysregulation.
+Adults with ADHD often develop coping mechanisms to counterbalance brain dysregulation.

 What Is Attention Deficit Hyperactivity Disorder?

 ADHD stands for attention deficit hyperactivity disorder.
 Though it was once thought of as a behavior disorder, researchers now understand that the symptoms of ADHD such as difficulty directing focus and poor impulse control result from identifiable structural and chemical differences in the brain.

 According to a 2017 study, preliminary evidence indicates that MRI scans can be used to differentiate not only between the brains of individuals with ADHD and those without, but also between the most common ADHD subtypes:

 Symptoms of ADHD vary depending on the subtype.
 Social conditioning can make it more challenging to diagnose ADHD in girls as well as adults.

 The Official Criteria for a Diagnosis of ADHD

 Per the fifth edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5): "ADHD is characterized by a pattern of behavior, present in multiple settings (e.g., school and home), that can result in performance issues in social, educational, or work settings."
 The updated diagnosis uses criteria intended to include the experiences of adults with ADHD in recognition of the fact that for many, the condition is lifelong.